King strips Cadbury of its Royal Warrant – 170 years after it was first awarded

 This week’s latest round of warrants saw several brands announced, including fellow chocolate manufacturers Nestlé, Bendicks, and Prestat, recognising companies that supply goods or services to the royal household and senior members of the royal family.

-However, a number of companies were unsuccessful in their bid to renew their royal status, notably Cadbury and consumer goods giant Unilever, which owns Marmite.
-Both are said to have been notified by letter, but, as is customary, no reason was provided for the decision.
+However, a number of companies were unsuccessful in their bid to renew their royal status, including Cadbury, which is understood to have been notified by letter, but, as is customary, not provided with the reason behind the decision.

-In total, more than 100 warrants were not renewed, though some of these may be attributed to brands choosing not to reapply, ceasing trading, or having their applications deferred.
+In total, more than 100 warrants are not believed to have been renewed this year, though some of these may be attributed to brands choosing not to reapply, ceasing trading, or having their applications deferred.

-It has been reported that the supply of Cadbury products to royal households has decreased in recent years.
-The King, known for his focus on a healthy diet, is believed to take factors such as sustainability and the consumption habits of the royal family into consideration when awarding warrants.
+The Independent understands that the supply of Cadbury products to royal households has decreased in recent years.
+The King, known for his focus on a healthy diet, is reported to take factors such as sustainability and the consumption habits of the royal family into consideration when awarding warrants.

 Cadbury, one of the UK’s most successful exporters, is celebrating its 200th anniversary this year, with products such as Dairy Milk, Roses, and Heroes.